 With 100 miles of beaches along the northwestern corridor of Florida, these top-rated Emerald Coast beaches offer outstanding snorkeling, swimming, and fishing.
 Best of all, you’ll also see smaller crowds than on Florida’s Atlantic Ocean and Southern Gulf of Mexico beaches.

 Whether you’re looking for a quiet retreat or a lively party scene, the Emerald Coast has got it all.
-From Pensacola Beach to Panama City Beach, start planning your trip with this guide to the best Florida Panhandle beaches.
+From Pensacola Beach to Panama City Beach, start planning your trip with this guide to the most beautiful Florida Panhandle beaches.

 Panama City Beach